-- Also, there are high chances that you don’t see these fonts are embracing the spirit of your business completely.
+- Also, there is a high chance that you don’t see these fonts embracing the spirit of your business completely.

 Web Fonts are designed and licensed specifically for website use, including Google Sans and Roboto.

-While you can see the common use of these web fonts in website design, the web font can be a bit experimental when it comes to HTML email.
+While you can see the common use of these web fonts in website design, the web font can be a bit experimental regarding HTML email.

-However, web fonts are a great option if you know what email providers the recipient is using.
+However, web fonts are a great option if you know the recipient’s email providers.

-If it’s incompatible, then the recipient will see what is in their default font or fallback font.
+If it’s incompatible, the recipient will see what is in their default or fallback font.

 Well, one way that you can get around is to use it in the image, but don’t send emails that are image only.

 When you are sending emails composed completely of an image, this can cause problems as it takes too long to load and can be inaccessible for screen readers.

 So you can consider using this for small pieces of text, avoiding the images large in size with too many pixels.